When does the PDC World Darts Championship start in 2025 and where is Ally Pally Darts?

 alexandra palace

 It's the darting mecca where dreams are made and others are broken.
-But as the qualification criteria have now been set, we take a look at where Ally Pally Darts is and when the PDC Darts World Championship starts.
+But as the qualification criteria have now been set, we take a look at where Ally Pally Darts is and when the PDC World Darts Championship starts.

 Luke Littler scooped the title last year seeing off Michael van Gerwen in the final and the teenage prodigy will return in 2025/26 to attempt to retain that title.